busebd12/Templated_Binary_Tree/README.md

 # Templated_Binary_Tree
 To run:

+1) Make sure you have a C++11 enabled compiler

-1) Clone the repository
+2) Clone the repository

-2) Change directory to the repository
+3) Change directory to the repository

-3) Type "make"
+4) Type "make"

-4) Type ./a.out
+5) Type ./a.out